Finding a Top Financial Advisor Firm in Fargo, North Dakota

 Classic Asset Management, LLC comprises a team of financial advisors who work with a client base of individuals (both with and without a high net worth), retirement plans, charities and businesses.

 The firm provides its clients with portfolio management, financial planning and retirement plan advisory services.
-The minimum account size is typically $10,000, though exchange-traded fund (ETF) accounts carry a minimum of $50,000.
+The firm has no minimum requirements.

 As a fee-based firm, Classic Asset Management may have advisors who are also registered as insurance agents or brokers.
 In these non-advisor roles, they receive commissions from the sale of insurance, securities and financial products to clients.
 This is a potential conflict of interest, but the firm is a fiduciary and legally obligated to act in the best interests of clients.